Qurbani for orphans, widows and the poor

 What is Qurbani?

-The word Qurbani means offering and is the ritual of sacrificing an animal, a goat, sheep, cow or camel, during the month of Dhul Hijjah, the twelfth and final month of the Islamic Calendar.
+The word Qurbani means ‘offering’ and is the ritual of sacrificing an animal, usually a goat, sheep, cow or camel, during the month of Dhul Hijjah, the 12th and final month of the Islamic Calendar.
 The practice of Qurbani is a recognition of the sacrifice made by the Prophet Ibrahim, who was willing to sacrifice his son for the sake of Allah (SWT).

-Orphans in Need understand the importance of quality sourcing from hard-working farmers and we work closely with our partners to ensure Qurbani animals are raised healthily and according to Qurbani rules.
-Our teams on the ground ensure every needy family can enjoy a nutritious meal for Qurbani Eid 2021 with their share of the Qurbani donation.
+We understand the importance of quality sourcing from hard-working farmers and we work closely with our partners to ensure Qurbani animals are raised healthily and according to Qurbani rules.
+Our teams on the ground will ensure every needy family can enjoy a nutritious meal for Qurbani Eid 2021 with their share of the Qurbani donation.